Pupil & Sports Premium

 2013/14 £ 8,734

 This money has been spent of Human Resources, goods and services and staff costs.
-A large proportion of funding has been spent on numeracy and literacy interventions.
-A detailed breakdown is available in School.
+A large proportion of this funding has been spent on numeracy and literacy interventions, along with additional training for teachers.
+A detailed breakdown is available by clicking the above links.

 The impact of this expenditure has been that students have received a higher proportion of classroom learning and in some cases have accessed additional external services.
 Children have also been able to access valuable additional therapy sessions, including family counselling and have 1:1 support where needed.
 The introduction of Learning Mentor Teams has had a great impact on students as the students are at the centre of the LMT and individualised strategies for each student are devised by these teams.

 For more details on the Pupil Premium please visit www.education.gov.uk/schools/pupilsupport/premium

 The total Sports Premium received is as follows per academic year: